Rurusetto/rurusetto/content/posts/osu-diva/index.md

 title: "osu!DIVA"
 img: "osu-diva-logo.png"
 date: 2021-04-04
-summary: "Recreate Hatsune Miku: Project DIVA as a custom mode for osu!"
+summary: "A recreation of Hatsune Miku: Project DIVA as a custom mode for osu!"
 ---

 # status